 Joseph R. Biden, Jr.

-47th Vice President of the United States and author of Promise Me, Dad
+46th President of the United States, 47th Vice President of the United States, and author of Promise Me, Dad

 Joseph R. Biden, Jr.

-Joseph R. Biden, Jr. represented Delaware for 36 years in the U.S. Senate before becoming the 47th vice president of the United States.
+Joseph R. Biden, Jr. represented Delaware for 36 years in the U.S. Senate before becoming the 47th vice president and later the 46th president of the United States.
 He graduated from the University of Delaware and Syracuse Law School and served on the New Castle County Council.